colbywest5/colbywest.dev/SERVER_SETUP.md

 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh get-docker.sh

+# 2. Configure Permissions (Critical)
-# (Optional) Run Docker without sudo
+# This allows you to run Docker commands without sudo (required for the deploy script).
-# You might need to log out and log back in after this
 sudo usermod -aG docker $USER
+# You MUST log out and log back in for this to take effect!
 ```

 ## 2. Clone the Repository